Truthful Two-Facility Location with Candidate Locations: Allowing same facility locations

+We now consider the max cost and start by showing a tight bound of $2$ for doubleton instances.
+The lower bound follows by a sequence of instances similar to those in the proof of Theorem~\ref{max:both-lower-2} but just with two candidate locations.

-\begin{theorem} For general instances, the approximation ratio of any deterministic strategyproof mechanism is at least $3-\delta$, for any $\delta > 0$. \end{theorem}
+\begin{theorem} For doubleton instances, the approximation ratio of any deterministic strategyproof mechanism is at least $2-\delta$, for any $\delta > 0$. \end{theorem}

-\begin{proof} Consider the following instance $I_1$: There are two candidate locations at $-1$ and $1$ and two agents approving only $F_1$ positioned at $-\varepsilon$ and $\varepsilon$, respectively, for some infinitesimal $\varepsilon > 0$; see Figure~\ref{fig:max-general-lower-a}.
-Without loss of generality, we can assume that $F_1$ is placed at $1$ and $F_2$ at $-1$.
+\begin{proof} Consider an arbitrary deterministic mechanisms and the following instance $I_1$: There are two candidate locations at $-1$ and $1$ and two agents (that approve both facilities) positioned at $-\varepsilon$ and $\varepsilon$, respectively, for some infinitesimal $\varepsilon > 0$.

-Now, consider the instance $I_2$, which is the same as $I_1$ with the only difference that the agent at $-\varepsilon$ has been moved to $-2$; see Figure~\ref{fig:max-general-lower-b}.
-To maintain strategyproofness, $F_1$ must be placed at $1$ in $I_2$ as well; otherwise, the agent at $-\varepsilon$ in $I_1$ would misreport her position as $-2$ to decrease her cost from $1+\varepsilon$ to $1-\varepsilon$.
-This leads to a max cost of $3$, when a max cost of $1+\varepsilon$ is possible by placing $F_1$ at $-1$.
-Therefore, the approximation ratio is at least $3-\delta$, for any $\delta > 0$. \end{proof}
+First, suppose that the mechanism places both facilities at one of the two locations, say $-1$.
+Then, consider the instance $I_2$ in which the agent at $\varepsilon$ in $I_1$ moves to $1$ in $I_2$, while the other agent remains at $-\varepsilon$.
+The mechanism must still place both facilities at $-1$ in $I_2$ since otherwise the agent that moved would decrease her cost.
+However, $\MC(-1,-1) \approx 6$ and $\MC(1,1) \approx 2$, leading to an approximation ratio of at least $3$.

+Second, support that the mechanism places one facility at $-1$ and the other at $1$.
+Then, consider the instance $I_3$ in which the agent at $\varepsilon$ in $I_1$ moves to $2$ in $I_3$, while the other agent remains at $-\varepsilon$.
+The mechanism must either still output the solution $(-1,1)$ or the solution $(-1,-1)$, but it cannot output $(1,1)$ as then the agent that moved would decrease her cost.
+However, $\MC(-1,1) \approx 4$, $\MC(-1,-1) = 6$, and $\MC(1,1)=2$, leading to an approximation ratio of at least $2$. \end{proof}

+For the upper bound, we consider the mechanism that places $F_1$ at the candidate location closest to the leftmost agent $\ell$ and $F_2$ at the candidate location closest to the rightmost agent $r$.
+We refer to this mechanism as {\sc Leftmost-Rightmost}; see Mechanism~\ref{mech:max-leftmost-rightmost}.